tatomyr/webpack-boilerplate/README.md

 ### deployment to heroku as an integrated server module

 To deploy on heroku (integrated server mode) you'll have to initialize a git repository in `dist/` folder & add a remote heroku repository with `heroku git:remote -a <heroku app repo>`.
-Afterward, you could deploy with `npm run deploy`.
-This will trigger a production build of server & client bundles [, adding a `package.json` to start the project on server] and pushing code to remote heroku repo (what means actually deploy).
+Afterward, you could deploy with `npm run deploy:heroku`.
+This will trigger a production build of server & client bundles, adding a `package.json` to start the project on server and pushing code to remote heroku repo (what means actually deploy).